valancej/documentation/_general/integrations/firebase.md

 - `databaseURL`
 - `storageBucket`

-What environment variables are required depends on which Firebase services and commands you are trying to you, and the [Firebase documentation](https://firebase.google.com/docs/) can provide more specific instructions.
+What environment variables are required depends on which Firebase services and commands you are trying to use, and the [Firebase documentation](https://firebase.google.com/docs/) can provide more specific instructions.

 ### Using Firebase